v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 13. Do not change the default values for any of the other settings.
 Select **Next**.

 14. On the **Review and finish** page, Verify the rule conditions and settings are correct.
 If corrections are needed, select the **Edit rule conditions** or **Edit rule settings** and make the necessary corrections.
-Once you have verified the conditions and rules are correct, select **Finish**.
+Once you have verified the conditions and rules are correct, select **Finish**. <br/>

+	Once the rule is created, a message indicating **Transport rule created successfully** will appear.
+Select **Done**.

-15. You will now be brought back to the **Home** page.
-In the navigation pane on the left, under the **Mail flow** group, select **Rules**.
+15. You will now be brought back to the **Rules** page.
 It may take up to a minute for the new rule to appear.
 You can select the **Refresh** option on the menu bar as often as needed until the new rule appears.
 Once the **Email size restriction** rule appears, note its status is set to **Disabled**.

-    Select the word **Disabled** for this rule, which will open up a new window for the **Email size restriction** rule settings.
-Under **Enable or disable rule** select the slider button so that it shows **Enabled** and then close the window by selecting **X** in the upper right hand corner.
+16. Select the word **Disabled** for this rule, which will open up a new window for the **Email size restriction** rule settings.
+Select the toggle switch under **Enable or disable rule** to change the value to **Enabled**, then close the window by selecting the **X** in the upper right hand corner of the window.

     **Note:** After enabling the rule, it may take up to a minute for the rule to refresh and display as enabled.

-16. Leave your Edge browser open as well as all the tabs.
+17. Leave your Edge browser open as well as all the tabs.

 ### Task 11 – Validate Accepted Domains